 Why are Admissions Processes so boring?

-"I'm looking to apply for my MBA next year.
-Friends told me about rankings and I had a look at the Global MBA ranking from Financial Times.
-This was a blessing as I finally had a list of names of business schools.
-After shortlisting some of them, I thought: What the heck?
+"Edu, short for Eduardo, is looking to apply for his MBA next year.
+Friends told him about rankings and he had a look at the Global MBA ranking from Financial Times.
+This was a blessing as he finally had a list of names of business schools.
+After shortlisting some of them, he thought: What the heck?
 The admissions process is almost identical: online application, entrance exam, essays, recommendations, and interviews.
 Why are the Admissions Processes so boring?"

 Edu has the correct impression!
 Though all of the Global Top 50 business schools are teaching Innovation as a core subject in their MBA programs, little effort has been done into innovating the business school admissions processes.
 Literally, the digital transformation seems to have stopped in front of the Admissions Offices of the most elite business schools.